What are the most important things to know about cobicistat?

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking cobicistat during pregnancy.
 For more information on the use of cobicistat during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs in Pregnant Women with HIV Infection and Interventions to Reduce Perinatal HIV Transmission in the United States.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 Cobicistat may make these forms of birth control less effective.
 Your health care provider can help you decide how to adjust your birth control while you are taking cobicistat.
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John's wort) you are taking or plan to take.
 Cobicistat may affect the way other medicines or products work, and other medicines or products may affect how cobicistat works.
 Taking cobicistat together with atazanavir or darunavir and certain other medicines may cause serious or life-threatening side effects.

 How should I take cobicistat?

-Cobicistat (brand name: Tybost) comes in tablet form.
+Cobicistat comes in tablet form.
 Each tablet contains 150 mg of cobicistat.

 Take cobicistat and atazanavir or darunavir by mouth with food.

-If you take too much cobicistat, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much cobicistat, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.